 The Purpose

-Our agency connects independent carers to people looking for care and support in the community.
-Working in partnership, carers and clients decide on outcomes and ways of working without interference from the agency.
+Our agency connects independent care workers to people looking for care and support in the community.
+Working in partnership, carer workers and care-seekers decide on outcomes and ways of working without interference from the agency.

-To ensure safety, however, we do check the identities of those seeking care and screen carers who want to join the service.
+To ensure safety, however, we do check the identities of those seeking care and screen carer workers who want to join the service.

-We will support clients to to build a person-centred plan with their carers and provide carers with free training opportunities, peer support groups and events, plus billing and payment services.
+We will support care-seekers to build a person-centred plan with their care workers and provide care workers with free training opportunities, peer support groups and events, plus billing and payment services.

 The Reason